Jerami Grant NBA Preview vs. the Spurs

-The Portland Trail Blazers, Jerami Grant included, take on the San Antonio Spurs on Thursday at 10:00 PM ET.
+Jerami Grant and his Portland Trail Blazers teammates face off versus the San Antonio Spurs on Friday at 10:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below we will look at Grant's stats and trends, helping you make good selections on prop bets.
+In this piece we'll break down Grant's stats and trends, helping you with your prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.